elviajero971/race-application/README.md

 - **Viewing Results:**
    - As a teacher, I want to view the detailed results of each race so that I can quickly determine the winners and hand out medals.
+   - As a teacher, I want to view the list of students

 ---